aya-en-amir/mapapp404/README.md

 # Purpose

-This program is made to help user find locations tailored to their current emotiional state.
+This program is made to help user find locations tailored to their current emotional state.